 • Switch to Decaf: Shift to decaffeinated coffee or tea.

-• Monitor Symptoms: Watch for signs of caffeine withdrawal like headaches or fatigue.
+• Monitor Symptoms: watch for signs of caffeine withdrawal like headaches or fatigue.

 • Consult Experts: Seek advice from healthcare providers or lactation consultants for personalized guidance.